LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 TAN / ATAN

-The function returns the value of the “TAN” (tangent) / “ATAN” (arctangent) trigonometric function.
+The function returns the value of the “TAN” (tangent) or “ATAN” (arctangent) trigonometric function.

 _FC_ Result := TAN (Value);